Is Mazda A Reliable Car Brand? What You Need to Know

 Once you’ve given the repair facility a reasonable number of attempts, you will need to gather ALL of the relevant documents to support your case, such as:

-This is the point when you may need to reach out to an attorney to file a claim for a buyback or replacement.
+This is the point when you may need to reach out to a California lemon law attorney to file a claim for a buyback or replacement.
 It is highly recommended that you contact an attorney that specializes in lemon law in the state of California.

 With all the proper documentation in place, they will submit your case to the manufacturer listing out the details related to the repair attempts, as well as state the request for protection under California’s lemon law.

 Once the manufacturer responds to the filed claim, your attorney may begin to negotiate a settlement.
-In “open and shut” cases the manufacturer may not refuse your terms, but in others they do, and your lemon law lawyer will need to take further action.
+In “open and shut” cases the manufacturer may not refuse your terms, but in others they do, and your California lemon law attorney will need to take further action.

 Now, this is where you need to be VERY careful.
 The big nationwide lemon law firms may encourage their clients to take a quick cash settlement.
 Resist the temptation.
 These are often times much lower than the amount you paid for the vehicle.
 If you have all the evidence and your defective vehicle meets the requirements of California lemon law, DO NOT take a cash settlement – seek the full buyback or replacement!

-California’s lemon law requires the vehicle to be repurchased and the title rebranded as a lemon.
+Lemon law in California requires the vehicle to be repurchased and the title rebranded as a lemon.
 Not only is this for your benefit, but as a matter of public policy, the law wants defective vehicles off the road and future consumers put on notice the car they are about to buy is a LEMON!

 “Auto fraud” (or car dealer scams) is defined as the unlawful, deceptive practice of getting people to buy vehicles that are salvaged, damaged, or broken – without the consumer’s total awareness.